 Teresa got the vision for Old Skool Cafe (OSC) and started work in her San Francisco apartment while holding a full time position with SFUSD.
 Officially received 501(c)(3) status in 2005.

-First Gala even with 250 people.
+First Gala event with 250 people.
 Showcasing what a night at the Old Skool Cafe would look like if we could get our own building.

 Continued to do pop up events in spaces that Teresa could get for free as well as partner with caterers to serve at events like birthdays, weddings and fundraising events.